MatthewPalmer9/MatthewPalmer9/README.md

 ### Hey 👋, I'm Matthew Palmer!
 I'm a front-end developer currently living in the Austin, TX area.
 I have a passion for solving problems with computers.
 I have experience in HTML, CSS, and JavaScript-based technologies crucial to responsive and accessible UI/UX design.
-I am also capable of back-end development using Ruby on Rails API and Java Spring Boot, enabling me to have end-to-end full stack knowledge.
+I am also experienced in back-end development using Ruby on Rails API, Express w/ MongoDB Atlas, and Java Spring Boot  enabling me to have end-to-end full stack knowledge.
 I have also have some experience building microservices and containerizing them for deployment with Docker and Kubernetes.

 ### Connect with me:
 <a href='https://www.linkedin.com/in/mattpdev/'>